joshdeadbody/PDD-planer/README.md

 ## The Workflow

-The tools are designed to be used in sequence, branching based on the solution type:
+The tools are designed to be used in sequence, branching based on the project phase and solution type:

 1. Open the **Process Assessment Tool** (`index.html`) — the default page at the link above
 2. Complete the suitability assessment for your process
-3. Choose your pipeline: Click **"Send to RPA PDD Planner"** or **"Send to Agentic Planner"** — parameters pass automatically via URL
+3. Choose your pipeline: Click **"Send to RPA PDD Planner"**, **"Send to Agentic Planner"**, or **"Build Business Case"** — parameters pass automatically via URL
-4. The selected Planner opens with all relevant context pre-filled
+4. The selected Planner or Builder opens with all relevant context pre-filled
 5. Complete the remaining discovery phases and export your Markdown document

 ---